ibm-cloud-docs/hp-virtual-servers/cli_hpvs.md

 The newly created instance is marked as provisioning until provisioning has completed.
 Use the `ibmcloud resource service-instances` command to list your new instance and check its current state.
 After provisioning has completed, the instance is marked as active.

 {:note}
 You can't retrieve the IP addresses of the newly created instance via the {{site.data.keyword.cloud_notm}} CLI.
-You need to log in to the I{{site.data.keyword.cloud_notm}} UI and navigate to the resource details page and get the IP addresses as described [here](https://cloud.ibm.com/docs/services/hp-virtual-servers?topic=hp-virtual-servers-retrieveinfo-vs).
+You need to log in to the {{site.data.keyword.cloud_notm}} UI and navigate to the resource details page and get the IP addresses as described [here](https://cloud.ibm.com/docs/services/hp-virtual-servers?topic=hp-virtual-servers-retrieve-info-vs).

 ## Deleting an {{site.data.keyword.hpvs}} instance with {{site.data.keyword.cloud_notm}} CLI